How to create offer letters for employees in Switzerland [2024]

 • The name of the canton (county) where the terms of the employment contract will be enforced.

-• Annual leave, holiday pay and other paid leave.
+• Annual leave, holiday pay, and other paid leave.
 In Switzerland, employees are entitled to a minimum of four weeks of annual leave each year.
 This is true for both full and part-time employees.
 As you’re filling out this section, check the appropriate collective bargaining agreement: It might entitle employees to more paid time off.
 This is also the section where you’ll talk about “other paid leave” like maternity leave, carer’s leave, and so on.

 • Sickness.
 Swiss labor law requires employers to give employees paid sick leave.
 If the employee will be absent for more than three days due to their illness, they need to present a medical note.
 From there, they’ll receive their salary for a certain period of time.
+For more information on sick pay and other benefits, read our guide to employee benefits in Switzerland.

 • Occupational pension scheme.
 Employers are legally required to offer an occupational pension system and to enroll employees who are making 21,150 CHF annually or more in it.
 Both employees and employers are also legally mandated to contribute to the Old Age and Survivors’ Insurance (OASI) social security fund.